Skip to main content

 4. Your daily practice — morning routine, evening routine, experiments

-5. Your 6-week journey — week-by-week focus areas
+5. Your one-week journey — day-by-day focus areas

-6. Your 30-day diary — daily tracking tables, weekly reflections
+6. Your one-week diary — a daily tracking table

 8. The evidence — the studies behind the programme, including 3 HIGH-grade landmark trials (Cochrane exercise, NEJM alcohol, Circulation omega-3 warning)

-9. A letter to yourself — write it at the end of week 6
+9. A letter to yourself — write it at the end of the week

 10. Safety, consent, and device — your agreement with the clinic